There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 I have a statement:

-If you’re starting a brand new planted tank, doing huge water changes or adding a lot of fish at once to an already cycled planted tank I’d go for API Quick Start.
+If you’re starting a brand new planted tank, doing huge water changes, or adding a lot of fish at once to an already cycled planted tank I’d go for API Quick Start.

 High ammonia levels may result in your fish staying at the bottom of the tank seemingly gasping in despair (click the link for an in-depth explanation of this behavior in Bettas).

 The API Quick Start is more efficient when you have a planted tank as it does not handle the nitrite levels as well as Tetra’s SafeStart.
+Live aquatic plants prefer ammonia and nitrite over nitrate as their source of nitrogen so, by using API’s product you will both speed up the cycle and let your plants feed on the nitrite.

 Note: Between Tetra SafeStart and Tetra SafeStart Plus the difference is only in the concentration of the bacteria.
 I’m really happy with Using the Plus version, so the instructions will remain the same.

-The saltwater alternative is called Bio Spira.
+The alternative bottled bacteria for saltwater aquariums is called Bio Spira.

 API doesn’t have a saltwater version, you just double the dose.